Pegida: International

-In January 2015, Pegida sympathizers held their first rally in Oslo, Norway, with around 200 protesters, but this support quickly collapsed.
+In January 2015, Pegida sympathizers held their first rally in Oslo, Norway, with around 200 protesters led by Max Hermansen, but this support quickly collapsed.
 In neighbouring Denmark, around 200 protesters marched in the capital, Copenhagen.
 In the same month, a Spanish branch applied for a protest outside the main mosque in Madrid, which was rejected by government officials.
 Marches were planned in Switzerland and Antwerp, Belgium, but not permitted due to anti-terrorism raids in Verviers one week earlier.
 The Antwerp demonstration was finally held on 2 March 2015 without the mayor's permission.
 About 350 persons were present and about 227 of them were fined for participating in an unauthorised demonstration.

 On 28 February 2015, Pegida UK held its first protest in Newcastle upon Tyne, with around 400 attending.
 Around 1,000 people turned up to oppose, led by former MP George Galloway.
 There was a small Pegida demonstration in London on 4 April 2015, with a counter-demonstration by anti-fascist groups.

 The first Pegida demonstration in Sweden gathered eight people in Malmö and 5,000 opponents.
 When Pegida called a demonstration in Linköping they gathered four persons.
 In Uppsala, Pegida managed to gather about ten persons.
 Following several failed demonstrations and internal strife the Swedish branch dissolved.

 A demonstration on 28 March 2015 in Montreal, Canada, by sympathizers of Pegida was cancelled when hundreds of people gathered to counter-protest.
 A demonstration on 19 September 2015 in Toronto was attended by about a dozen members of Pegida Canada.
 The demonstration ended in a melee with counter-protesters who outnumbered Pegida members about twenty to one.

 Political scientist Farid Hafez argues that Pegida was not able to settle down in Austria, since the far right FPÖ already represented the ideology of Pegida in parliament and absorbed most of the far right human resources.

 Pegida Ireland had planned to have its inaugural rally in Dublin on 6 February 2016, during which Identity Ireland's Peter O’Loughlin, who was also to be chairman of Pegida Ireland, was to speak.
 While on his way to the rally on a tram, he and members of the movement were attacked by a group of men wearing black masks.
 The planned rally never took place.
 A group of Pegida supporters was attacked and chased into a store by a group who broke away from a counter-demonstration.